rvss-australia/RVSS_Need4Speed/instructions/Task.md

 4. You will complete a single lap of each track.

 **Scoring Rules:**
-Your final score will be based on your delivery time (time to complete a lap), as well as any penalties or rewards you ear.
+Your final score will be based on your delivery time (time to complete a lap), as well as any penalties or rewards you earn.
 It will be calculated as:

      Score = Delivery time + penalties - rewards